circleci/circleci-docs/jekyll/_cci2/migration.md

 - Commands listed in the `steps` may only be run in the first container listed in the `docker` section.
 - Run builds frequently to test the config so if something breaks, you will know what changed since the last build.
 - Don't add Workflows initially; wait until you have a functional build.
+If you do add Workflows, be sure to check the Workflows tab of the CircleCI app if your jobs aren't running.
+Incorrect Workflows config will prevent jobs from running and the errors with details about the problem appear on the Workflows page of the app.
 - Build a config manually from scratch, but use the [`config-translation` endpoint]({{ site.baseurl }}/2.0/config-translation/) as a reference.
 - You can't define environment variables in the `environment` section of the config.
 	- The workaround is to echo the variables into `$BASH_ENV`.